Lawrence Walford

-Lawrence Walford is a British television producer and director.
+Lawrence (Larry) Walford is a British television producer and director.

-Walford’s film Catching The Tax Dodgers was described by The Guardian as "a nuanced piece of storytelling, peppered with fascinating human anthropology, a surprising, fascinating piece of television, full of unexpected wonder."
+Walford's film Catching The Tax Dodgers was described by The Guardian as "a nuanced piece of storytelling, peppered with fascinating human anthropology, a surprising, fascinating piece of television, full of unexpected wonder."

 His company FORM Films won the Royal Television Society Award for Best Factual Series for The Boats that Built Britain.